Human Papilloma Virus

 The Human Papilloma Virus is very common and you catch it through intimate and sexual contact with another person who has already has the virus.
 Many people will get infected and in most women it does not cause cervical cancer; their immune system will deal with it.
 However, some women’s immune systems cannot clear it and the infection remains ‘hidden’, reactivating in later life as cervical cancer.
 Having the vaccine is important because we do not know who is at risk of actually going on to develop cervical cancer when they have had the HPV infection.

+There are many types of human papillomavirus.
 The HPV vaccine protects against the two types that cause most cases (over 70%) of cervical cancer.
+HPV vaccine is used in 84 countries including the USA, Australia, Canada, and most of Europe and more than 80 million people have received the vaccine worldwide.
 However, because the vaccine does not provide protection against all of the other types, cervical screenings (tests that pick up early signs of changes in the cervix) will still be needed when older.

 Yes, tens of millions of doses of HPV vaccine have been given to girls worldwide.
 Like most vaccinations, side effects can occur but these are usually mild such as soreness and swelling in the arm.
 More serious side effects are extremely rare.

-If you have any queries on this programme please contact the Public Health Directorate on +44 1624 642639 or email firstname.lastname@example.org.
+If you have any queries on this programme please contact the Community Care Directorate on +44 1624 642630 or email SchoolHealthAdmin.DHSC@gov.im.

 Updated: July 2018 review July 2019